 GAF Architectural Shingles

-GAF is the largest shingle manufacturer in the U.S., and their architectural lines are known for reliable performance and consistent availability.
-Many Maryland homeowners choose GAF for their balanced price-to-performance ratio.
+GAF is the largest shingle manufacturer in the U.S., and their standard and designer architectural shingles are known for reliable performance and longevity.
+Many homeowners choose a GAF roof for their balanced price-to-performance ratio.
+It is also a common pick among contractors who want a shingle they trust to install and stand behind.

 GAF logo